About & Mission

 At that time, we will have a complete collection of legal opinions in an open and accessible form.

-We host the RECAP Project including the RECAP Archive and the extensions for Chrome and Firefox.
+We host the RECAP Project including the RECAP Archive and the extensions for Chrome, Firefox and Safari.
 This project frees millions of dockets, docket entries, and documents from PACER, making them searchable on CourtListener and uploading them to the Internet Archive for permanent backup.

 We host a database of judges with deep research on thousands of state and federal judges including their appointer information, campaign finance data, biographical information, roles held before, during and after the judicial branch, political affiliations, education, and more.